 Lesser toxicity, earth abundance, apt band gap, higher absorption coefficient and apposite efficient conversion coinciding with the theoretical value of >25% made SnS a dependable alternative for absorber layers in thin film solar cells, replacing the highly toxic CdTe and CIGS PV absorbers [1,2].
 SnS thin film solar cells with efficiency as low as of about 4.36% was recorded till the recent times, in comparison to the expected theoretical efficiency [3].
-Bulk material defects, improper crystallinity, resistivity, and morphology with tinier grains of SnS thin film solar cell.
+Bulk material defects, improper crystallinity, resistivity, and morphology with tinier grains of SnS thin film etc were identified as the contributing factors for the lower efficiency of the SnS thin film solar cell.
 More importantly, the band discontinuities in SnS heterojunction confine the performance of the solar cells made of SnS.
 The carrier transport via the junction is curbed by the energy spikes in the conduction band that resulted due to the band discontinuities.
 In addition, the interface recombination that enables the negative conduction band discontinuity creation, also minimizes the efficiency of SnS {4-6].
 Doping SnS with an appropriate element can not only modify the band gap but can further possibly turn the negative conduction band into positive [7].
 Even the valence band discontinuity can be addressed with doping.
 The acceptor density and the resistivity can significantly be changed by doping at the Antimony vacant sites.
-By suitably restricting the doping concentration, the required density of $10^{15} - 10^{19}$ cm-3 can easily be achieved, in order to enhance the solar cell performance.
+By suitably restricting the doping concentration, the required density of 10^{15} - 1019 cm-3 can easily be achieved, in order to enhance the solar cell performance.
 Therefore, it poses an unavoidable need to optimize the doping concentration to obtain the required acceptor density in SnS thin films.